Nilored/wiki.teardowngame.ru/docs/source/ui/UiColor.rst

      - a
      - 0-1

-Sets the current UI element color
+Sets the current UI element color.